hashicorp/terraform-provider-google/website/docs/r/firebase_project.html.markdown

 * `id` - an identifier for the resource with format `projects/{{project}}`

 * `project_number` -
-  The number of the google project that firebase is enabled on.
+  The number of the Google Project that Firebase is enabled on.

 * `display_name` -
   The GCP project display name